 - Skill in facility maintenance and scheduling.

-- Skill in operating farm machinery.
+- Skill in operating farm machinery, or willingness to learn.

 - Skill in project and employee management.

 MINIMUM EDUCATION QUALIFICATION